 The size of [most common variant] goes around 50 x 14 x 4 In – 68 x 22 x 7 In (127 x 36 x 11Cm -173 x 55 x 18Cm) and has a weight from 40 Lbs (18 Kgs) to 66 Lbs (30 Kgs), that’s the size of a refrigerator and the weight of a microwave.

-Here’s a list of a lot of them, but for this you don’t need much, maybe stopper to avoid scratching the floor, stickers with the key names for beginners (make sure they can be removed no problem once you’re done and a metronome to make sure you’re playing music sheets correctly.
+Here’s a list of a lot of them, but for this, you don’t need much, maybe a stopper to avoid scratching the floor, stickers with the key names for beginners (make sure they can be removed no problem once you’re done and a metronome to make sure you’re playing music sheets correctly.=

 We recommend learning to read sheet music to get the basics.
 We review resources to help you choose how you want to learn.
 Now that you know how to read them, you need to get some.